AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/user-settings.md

     * Change your email address
     * Add personal details (first and last name, mobile number and time zone)
     * Select the number of rows you would like to export when exporting tables in the platform.
 See field: "Max # of rows in Excel export (limited to 10,000)"
-    * Select your [!UICONTROL Mobile Notification] for a [!UICONTROL new person] or [!UICONTROL watch list] related to the mobile application
+    * Select your [!UICONTROL Mobile Notification] for a new person or watch list related to the mobile application
     * Adjust Personal Region settings by clicking **[!UICONTROL Edit Regions]**.
     * Change your password
     * Select your Email Report notification settings for email reports on Organizations, People, Campaign and Asset Performance